 Phase 2: Document Processing

-Once the document is uploaded, CaseFleet's processor converts your document for use in our Document Reviewer, including:
+Once the document is uploaded, CaseFleet's processor prepares your document for use in our Document Reviewer, including:

-The processing phase can take several minutes to complete, depending on a few things, such as file type, document size, and the current processing load on our servers.
+All of these steps are preformed in a way that still preserves the original document, in case you need to re-download it later.
+Because of this, the processing phase can take several minutes to complete (depending on file type, document size, and the current processing load on our servers).
 A progress bar will be displayed next to the source so you can see it's status.
 Once processing is complete, you will see the "Launch Reviewer" button.

 Note: If it appears that a document is "stuck" at the processing step for an extended period of time (more than 30 min or an hour), contact us via the in-app support chat or email email@example.com for assistance.